TeresaPeng-zju/TeresaPeng-zju/README.md

 ## About Me

-I'm a Software Engineer at Tencent and a graduate of Zhejiang University.
+I'm an AI Infrastructure Engineer at Ant Group with a master's degree from Zhejiang University.

-My journey into Computer Science started from Computational Linguistics, where I explored the connection between language and technology.
-This background gradually led me into software engineering, AI applications, and building intelligent systems.
+My journey into Computer Science started with Computational Linguistics, where I explored the intersection of language and technology.
+Over time, this curiosity led me into software engineering, AI systems, and building intelligent applications.

+Today, I'm particularly interested in AI infrastructure, evaluation, agent systems, and full-stack engineering.

 ## Experience

+* 🔵 Ant Group · APT
-- 🟢 Tencent · WeChat
+* 🟢 Tencent · WeChat
-- 🔵 Alibaba · Taobao
+* 🟠 Alibaba · Taobao

 ## Tech Stack